 So, you want to know, what is depression?
-If you have found this blog you have probably been looking for new answers, but keep finding the same information.
-That is because every medical and mental health website out there has an explanation of what depression is, and they are all the same.
-This is an example of a website that gives you the basic explanation.
-Like all the others, it gives the list of symptoms that will qualify you for a diagnosis of depression according the big book of diagnoses that professionals use called the DSM.
+Since you have found this blog, you have probably been looking for new answers.
+But unfortunately, you keep finding the same information.
+That is because every medical and mental health website out there is just quoting the list of symptoms that qualify you for a diagnosis of depression.
+And that list comes from the book that professionals use called, the DSM.

-An example of how this might happen is that you will see or experience something in your life that you do not think is a big deal at a conscious level, but at an unconscious level, you have a reaction to it because of a long forgotten experience in your past.
+An example of how this might happen is that you will see or experience something in your life that you do not think is a big deal at a conscious level.
+But at an unconscious level, you have a reaction to it because of a long-forgotten experience in your past.
 In other words, you have been triggered.
-When this happens, you can either suddenly or subtly begin to constrict your muscles, which will shorten your breath and diminish your oxygen intake.
-This will slow you down, since your metabolic fire has lost its oxygen source.
+When this happens, you may either suddenly or subtly begin to constrict your muscles.
+That muscle constriction will shorten your breath and diminish your oxygen intake.
+This will slow you down since your metabolic fire has lost its oxygen source.
 That is why one of the common experiences during depression is that you eat less or feel as if you do not need to eat.
 Or conversely, you continue to eat and gain weight, since the fire that uses the fuel has slowed.

 In a nutshell, depression is a slowed metabolic process triggered by negative unconscious thoughts.
 Those thoughts are connected to historical emotional experiences that have never been consciously addressed and purged.

 Tired of trying to buck the blues alone?
 Give me a call.
 We’ll talk.

 Contact me now to set up your free 15-minute phone consultation.